Strong quake hits Japan’s northeast coast; no tsunami alert

 Kato said there was no danger of a tsunami from the quake.
 He said that some trains in northeastern Japan had stopped running, and that other damage was still being checked.

-Video from public broadcaster NHK TV showed some pieces of a building wall had broken off and fallen to the ground.
+Video from public broadcaster NHK TV showed some pieces of a building wall had broken off and fallen to the ground, and pieces of glass were scattered at a store.
 Items fell off shelves because of the shaking, NHK said.
+NHK aerial footage showed a portion of a highway blocked by a landslide in Soma, a city in Fukushima prefecture.

+The extent of damage from the landslide was not immediately clear, Kato said.

+He said there were several reports of minor injuries from the quake, such as a man getting hit by a falling object.

-The Japan Meteorological Agency said the quake was centered about 60 kilometers (37 miles) beneath the ocean bed.
+The Japan Meteorological Agency said the quake was centered about 55 kilometers (34 miles) beneath the ocean, changing it from the earlier estimate for 60 kilometers (37 miles).

-Prime Minister Yoshihide Suga headed into his office immediately after reports of the quake, where a crisis center has been set up.
+Prime Minister Yoshihide Suga headed into his office immediately after reports of the quake, and a crisis center was set up there.
+He said there were no reports of major injuries.

+“We will continue to respond, putting human lives first,” Suga told reporters early Sunday.

 The shaking was felt in Tokyo, to the southwest.

 The same northeastern area was slammed by a quake, tsunami and nuclear disaster in March 2011.
-Experts are warning of aftershocks over the next several days, including possibly larger quakes.
+Experts warned of aftershocks over the next several days, including possibly larger quakes.

+Some people were taking shelter at evacuation centers, and were being warned to practice social distancing because of the coronavirus pandemic.

 Comments